Tbtimber/9_9RPG/README.md

 Todo list:
 - Add a serialize system for RPGWorld (save/load)
-- Fight system
+- Fight system (DONE)
-- Object
+- RPGObject
-- General play of the world
+- General play of the world (DONE partially)
+- ADD logSystem(Done) + add all the log entry
 ...